naymello/chord-chart/README.md

 </p>

 ## What is it?
-With the goal of make it easier to learn piano chords, the web application Chord Chart lists 349 chords that can be easily found simply by choosing a root note and the chord cathegory.
+With the goal of making it easier to learn piano chords, the web application Chord Chart lists 349 chords that can be easily found simply by choosing a root note and the chord cathegory.

 ## Technologies used
 - React